amcodin/Powershell_EQL/memory-bank/projectBrief.md

 # Project Brief: PowerShell User Data Backup/Restore Utility

 ## Overview
-A PowerShell-based utility for comprehensive user data backup and restore operations, designed for IT administrators and support staff to manage user data migration and backup processes.
+Rewrite of a PowerShell-based utility for comprehensive user data backup and restore operations, designed for IT administrators and support staff to manage user data migration and backup processes.
 The tool features a GUI interface and supports PowerShell version 3.0 while maintaining compatibility with version 1.

+Original file used for examples is stored in documentation\UserBackupRefresh_Persist_1_original.ps1

+New rewrite file is UserBackupRefresh_Persist_1.ps1

 ## Core Requirements